Netflix meets with officials on French launch

 Netflix was not reachable for comment outside of business hours at their California headquarters.

-Vivendi (VIV.PA) shares were down 1.8 percent at 1258 GMT.
-Broadcasters TF1 (TFFP.PA) and M6 (MMTP.PA) were down 3.8 percent and 1.7 percent respectively.
-The French blue-chip CAC 40 index .FCHI was down 1 percent, while the European media index .SXMP was down 0.9 percent.
+Vivendi shares were down 1.8 percent at 7:58 a.m.
+ET.
+Broadcasters TF1 and M6 were down 3.8 percent and 1.7 percent respectively.
+The French blue-chip CAC 40 index was down 1 percent, while the European media index was down 0.9 percent.

 (Additional reporting by Gwenaelle Barzic; Editing by James Regan)